Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 [II.5] Nadporučík Lukáš seděl ještě zatím v důstojnickém kasině s vojenským lékařem Šanclerem, který sedě obkročmo na židli, tágem bil v pravidelných přestávkách o podlahu a přitom pronášel tyto věty za sebou: „Saracénský sultán Salah-Edin poprvé uznal neutralitu sanitního sboru.
 Má se pečovat o raněné na obou stranách.

-Saladin was a Saracen sultan who is said to have been the first to decree that wounded from both sides should get equal treatment.
-This is amongst the things that militarartz Šancler reads aloud to Oberleutnant Lukáš at Offizierkasino.
+was a Saracen sultan who is said to have been the first to decree that the sanitary corps be neutral.
+This is amongst the things that Militärartz Šancler reads aloud to Oberleutnant Lukáš about at Offizierskasino.

 Background